OwlGifter/discord-simple-bot/README.md

 to not install directly onto the python your computer uses for everything.To create a python virtual environment use the command "python -m venv nameOfEnv" use the command at your own risk.

-main command used for the bot will be "/rand" which will run the randomizing order of the bot.
+!!!main command used for the bot will be "/rand" which will run the randomizing order of the bot.!!!